 Bird Banding (May-August): Assist our avian biologist with mist-netting and bird banding operations at the Refuge Buskin River headquarters.
 This is an exciting opportunity to get close and work with birds, either as a net-tender or taking biological measurements.
 No experience necessary, new learners welcome!
 Ages 15 and up.
 Meet 6 days throughout the summer at daybreak, dates TBD.
 Orientation session in early summer.
-Contact the Volunteer Coordinator to sign up.Seasonal Biology Interns (Summer): *Applications now being accepted: see position descriptions below*
+Contact the Volunteer Coordinator to sign up.Seasonal Biology Interns (Summer): *Applications for 2015 now being accepted: see position descriptions below*

 Required Training for Remote Sites: